oibaf-talks/ansible-intro-from-a-noob/README.md

 # Ansible - Intro from a noob
-General concepts and tips abiut Ansible from someone who just started using it.
+General concepts and tips about Ansible from someone who just started using it.